lftroq/IT003.Q21.CTTN-Project-2P-Sokoban/README.md

 The game's asset is stored in `graphics` and loaded in `setup/gameSetup.py`.

-The game has three screens.
+The game has four screens.
 ### Menu
 - Start game.
+- Go to Tutorial.
+### Tutorial
+- Show tutorial for the game.
+- Back to Menu.
 ### Game init
 Initialize the game, choose game settings:
 - Human or bot for each player.